AmirArreaza/MonTest/README.md

 URI - postgres://nrqnpozxicaiez:RoMm-XhDF-ig-2zXJdDoislBQl@ec2-54-243-203-179.compute-1.amazonaws.com:5432/d92pjrvcc5nvff
 Heroku CLI - heroku pg:psql flying-fairly-4151 --app demo-appamir

-## Contents
+### Repository Contents

-Inside the repository you can find the jar application which can be executed by the following command:
+Inside the repository, you will find the jar application.
+This can be executed using the following command:
 Java -jar Monese.jar

-On execution it will launch the local server on LocalHost:4567 and after 5 second it will execute an end to end transaction between accounts
+On execution, it will launch the local server on LocalHost:4567 and after 5 seconds it will execute an end-to-end transaction between accounts.

-the repository has the test package with a couple of test in the different areas of the project
+The repository contains the test package with a couple more tests in different areas of the project.